 Hydroplus nylon material is completely waterproof.
-Includes a storable hood, hand pockets with zippers, and it's easy to store and bring with you.
+It includes a storable hood and hand pockets with zippers, and it's easy to store and bring with you.
 The drawstring cords tighten for water protection.
 Tons of color options available.

 Can be warm to the point of being uncomfortable.
 Some users reported it leaking through with water.